brechtm/rinohtype/doc/quickstart.rst

 High-level PDF Library
 ~~~~~~~~~~~~~~~~~~~~~~

-.. note:: The focus of rinohtype development is currently on the ``rinoh`` tool
+.. note:: The focus of rinohtype development is currently on the
-    and Sphinx builder at this moment.
-Use as a Python library is possible, but
+    :program:`rinoh` tool and Sphinx builder at this moment.
+Use as a Python
-    documentation may be lacking.
+    library is possible, but documentation may be lacking.
 Please be patient.

 The most basic way to use rinohtype in an application is to hook up an included
 frontend, a document template and a style sheet: